emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;👩‍💻&nbsp; Self starter with an aptitude for learning, mathematically minded, a passion for problem-solving and an interest in development, data, machine learning, quantitative finance, security, trading and GIS.

-Currently reading 📖: Designing Data-Intensive Applicaions (Martin Kleppman)
+v&nbsp;&nbsp;&nbsp;📖&nbsp Currently reading: Designing Data-Intensive Applications (Martin Kleppman)

 ## Education: